Electrostatic generator

 An electrostatic generator, or electrostatic machine, is an electrical generator that produces static electricity, or electricity at high voltage and low continuous current.
 The knowledge of static electricity dates back to the earliest civilizations, but for millennia it remained merely an interesting and mystifying phenomenon, without a theory to explain its behavior and often confused with magnetism.
 By the end of the 17th century, researchers had developed practical means of generating electricity by friction, but the development of electrostatic machines did not begin in earnest until the 18th century, when they became fundamental instruments in the studies about the new science of electricity.

 Electrostatic generators operate by using manual (or other) power to transform mechanical work into electric energy, or using electric currents.
 Manual electrostatic generators develop electrostatic charges of opposite signs rendered to two conductors, using only electric forces, and work by using moving plates, drums, or belts to carry electric charge to a high potential electrode.

 Description

 Electrostatic machines are typically used in science classrooms to safely demonstrate electrical forces and high voltage phenomena.
 The elevated potential differences achieved have also been used for a variety of practical applications, such as operating X-ray tubes, particle accelerators, spectroscopy, medical applications, sterilization of food, and nuclear physics experiments.
-Electrostatic generators such as the Van de Graaff generator, and variations as the Pelletron, also find use in physics research.
+Electrostatic generators such as the Van de Graaff generator, and variations such as the Pelletron, also find use in physics research.

 Electrostatic generators can be divided into categories depending on how the charge is generated: